billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/Arduino/Readme.txt

 If an Arduino version is preferred, then please see the Arduino V2 folder.

-The old version 1 documents, excluding firmware are left here for reference.
+Some old version 1 documents, excluding firmware are left here for reference.